 Henri appears with our waiter and directs the order taking.
 Linda was a French minor at Yale, and spent her junior year in Normandy.
 She gets the Dover Sole.
 Candy starts prattling in French with Henri and the waiter, and I am clueless as to what they are talking about.
 All I understand is Jacques saying “Un choix excellent.”

 “Mr. Charles?” says Linda, one eyebrow arched, looking forward to me blowing it in front of Candy.
 I don’t hesitate for a moment.

 “Well played, Evan.
 Et?”
-Again, with the one arched eyebrow.
+Again, the one arched eyebrow.
 How does she do that?

 “Et?
 Oh, et l’apéritif palourde.”

 “Ha.
 Evan loves the clams here.
 And everywhere, from what I hear.
 Now that we have ordered, would you two excuse me while I powder my nose?
 I want you to be prepared to tell me about your past together when I return, so get your stories straight.”
-She gets a laugh out of that, while Candy looks at me squirming.
+She gets a laugh out of that, while Candy looks at me shaking her head.